Immune Therapies (P.Grad.Dip./P.Grad.Cert.)

 Students take four modules, totalling 30 ECTS, for the award of Postgraduate Certificate with a further four modules, totalling 60 ECTS, for the award of Postgraduate Diploma.

 This course will be delivered via a blended approach: 50% online and 50% in person.
-Lectures will also be streamed live via Blackboard Collaborate for students who cannot attend in person
+Lectures will also be streamed live via Blackboard Collaborate for students who cannot attend in person.
+Students will be required to attend (virtually or in person) 5 hours of lectures/tutorials per week

-Professor Cliona O'Farrelly, School of Biochemistry and Immunology at Trinity College Dublin give an overview of the Postgraduate Diploma and Postgraduate Certificate in Immune Therapies.
+Professor Cliona O'Farrelly of the School of Biochemistry and Immunology at Trinity College Dublin gives an overview of the study of Immune Therapies.

 Course Details